Attracting and retaining top talent is front and center for HR and benefits teams – especially with resignations at an all-time high.

-However, there are folks who still refer to them as reimbursements or allowances or as stipend or perks, also a well-being or a wellness wallet for companies that are more focused on wellness and fitness.
+A Lifestyle Spending Account (LSA) plan design is both flexible and personalized – to reflect both the company and global region.
+However, there are folks who still refer to them as reimbursements or allowances or as stipends or perks, also a wellbeing or a wellness wallet for companies that are more focused on wellness and fitness.
 But really what it comes down to is it’s a predetermined amount of money to employees based on a plan design specific and unique to each client.
-This plan design is both flexible and personalized both by company and for global companies generally we do it by geographical locations.
+This plan design is both flexible and personalized both by the company and for global companies generally we do it by geographical locations.

-That makes it very different than your traditional HSA, FSA, where that’s strictly US concept and no matter where you are in the United States, US tax code is pretty clear on what qualifies for something such as an HSA, FSA.
+That makes it very different than your traditional HSA, FSA, where that’s strictly a US concept.
+No matter where you are in the United States, US tax code is pretty clear on what qualifies for something such as an HSA, or FSA.
 But now let’s say really the sky’s the limit.
 We can be creative and determine what your employees want to drive the results that you’re looking for.
 A few of the examples that we see driving those results are listed on the screen right here but historically a lot of companies focus on well-being things like reimbursements for onsite gym memberships.

 That’s really pivoted to not only onsite gym memberships but virtual fitness.
-There’s amazing courses right now by companies like Les mills or many of you may be familiar with Peloton where people are getting high quality workouts from the comfort and convenience of their own home.
+There are amazing courses right now by companies like Les mills or many of you may be familiar with Peloton where people are getting high-quality workouts from the comfort and convenience of their own homes.
 But it’s not just physical well-being.
-We’re also seeing things like financial well-being, childcare, and we’ll get into some other cares such as pet cares become more and more common and then work from home.
+We’re also seeing things like financial well-being, and childcare, and we’ll get into some other cares such as pet cares become more and more common and then work from home.
 Ergonomic equipment, home office setups.

-If we go with something let’s call this a wellness stipend, and maybe within that one wellness stipend plan you have four subcategories or some companies called them pillars and those four subcategories in this scenario are personal wellness, financial wellness, dependent care, or work from home stipend.
-Now in this particular wellness plan, there’s a thousand dollars and what your employees are empowered to do is choose between these four areas how they want to spend this $1000.
+If we go with something let’s call this a wellness stipend, and maybe within that one wellness stipend plan you have four subcategories or some companies called them pillars and those four subcategories in this scenario are personal wellness, financial wellness, dependent care, or work-from-home stipend.
+Now in this particular wellness plan, there is a thousand dollars and what your employees are empowered to do is choose between these four areas how they want to spend this $1000.

 Now, many companies also may offer a second plan.
 Maybe they have that well-being, a stipend or well-being LSA and then second plan might be tuition.
 In this scenario we have $500 for tuition, that might not have as many subcategories, that might strictly be one offering within that second plan.
 The key here is that the dollars cannot be co-mingled between the plan.
 I cannot take the $500 for tuition, use it on pet day in plan number one, they’re two distinct plans and that’s how you build it out and how you present it to your employees so they can really see the benefits that you’re offering.

 We look across our vast client base.
-Here’s what we see from a data point on how much they’re investing in these types of plan.
-Now, I do want to highlight that we have removed adoption and surrogacy from this because those are very high dollar items and the clients we have that offer that would skew the data points, but this is everything else that we’ve reviewed so far where some companies begin with around $500.
-They maybe reimbursing for just gym memberships, or they may have a stipend which may not cover the whole gym membership, but at least it subsidizes it.
+Here’s what we see from a data point on how much they’re investing in these types of plans.
+Now, I do want to highlight that we have removed adoption and surrogacy from this because those are very high dollar items, and the clients we have that offer that would skew the data points, but this is everything else that we’ve reviewed so far where some companies begin with around $500.
+They may be reimbursing for just gym memberships, or they may have a stipend, which may not cover the whole gym membership, but at least it subsidizes it.

 Purchasing Power Parity encourages a global and happy workforce, meeting employees where they are.

-Where as you go through you start to see greater and greater investments for companies that want to have greater and greater offerings as well as greater and greater impacts.
+Purchasing Power Parity encourages a global and happy workforce, meeting employees where they are.
+Whereas you go through you start to see greater and greater investments for companies that want to have greater and greater offerings as well as greater and greater impacts.
 Really the key to considerations here is how you want to invest per employee and which plans you want to invest in.
-The other aspect is how are you investing on a global scale?
-If you’re a global company we have Purchasing Power Parity index.
-Quite a mouth full that will help you ensure that you’re offering an inclusive and equitable amount on a global basis, but also ensure that you’re not overspending in places as well making sure that it’s applicable to the standard of living.
+The other aspect is how are you investing on a global scale.
+If you’re a global company, we have Purchasing Power Parity index.
+Quite a mouthful that will help you ensure that you’re offering an inclusive and equitable amount on a global basis, but also ensure that you’re not overspending in places as well making sure that it’s applicable to the standard of living.

 Here are some of the areas where we’re seeing very frequently in our well-being plans, things such as physical wellness that’s been going on for quite some time.
 But in addition to that, how are we supporting our employee’s emotional well-being?
 That’s obviously a topic that’s top of mind.
 It’s very front and center every day and it’s something that companies are taking an interest in seeing that it’s just as important as the historic physical wellness.
 Additionally, financial well-being is incredibly popular.